 Frame Size numbers, by the way, mean how much diagonal distance there is from one motor to the other.
 So a 450 quad has 450mm between motors, and a 250 quad has 250 mm, and so on.

 Obviously, the smaller the craft, the more agile it is going to be.

 So miniquads were large enough to support 5 inch propellers.

 Then there was a short craze where people started developing designs around 4 inch propellers, but those did not really catch on – perhaps it’s because 4 inch copters were not quite as agile as smaller copters and not quite as fast as larger copters.

 Once you get to 3 inch props, you’re in the micro zone.
-Any copters that support 3 inch or smaller propellers are micro drones, less then 2 inch steps into nano segment, although there's no clear clasification.
+Any copters that support 3 inch or smaller propellers are micro drones, less then 2 inch steps into whoop-micro segment, although there’s no clear clasification.

 The micro revolution owes itself to the FAA ruling some time ago that all UAVs that weighed more than 250 grams had to be registered with the FAA, and a license number must be displayed clearly on the craft.

 Obviously, not everyone was happy about this new regulation, so designers and manufacturers jumped to the challenge of making a quadcopter that was both fast and agile, as well as under the 250 gram limit.

 Note that 250 grams meant including the battery.

 So people began developing micro frames, and also technology that was ideal for these small builds – so you had tiny ESCs, tiny motors, and tiny flight controllers.